Buckland to Revive Tradition in Queen's Speech Ceremony -

 The Lord Chancellor, Robert Buckland, will today reverse the decades-long trend of modernising the role of Lord Chancellor.
 Robert’s Bucking the trend…

-Guido learns that Buckland will be reverting to the full wig and tricorn hat; the former of which was ditched in 2013 by Grayling, and the tricorn hat having not been worn during the ceremony for many years more.
+Guido learns that Buckland will be reverting to the full wig, which was ditched in 2013 by Grayling.

 Buckland will also be reverting to tradition by walking backwards after giving her majesty the speech – part of the ceremony ditched decades ago (however it was brought back by Jack Straw for a few years).
 Guido’s sure Her Majesty will appreciate it…

-Note: UPDATE: Buckland has gone back on his plan to walk backwards, deciding to walk back down the steps not facing the monarch.
-For shame.